timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 ## Sweet!
 We have consistent results.

-## Ok Tim, thats kewl and all, we can make skript cats appear on the screen, but what about something useful, how bout a dll that actually does something useful, like a simple gob rat example.
+## Ok Tim, thats kewl and all, we can make skript cats appear on the screen, but what about something useful, like a simple gob rat POC.

-**I gotchu.
-I created a gob rat POC a few months ago!
-Lets try that out...**

 **gob is a GoLang library to send encrypted data over tcp/ip, its not amazingly well known and has tremendous potential...**